Disney Vacation Club

 There are also 1- and 2-bedroom villas that include a full kitchen (with all the basic cooking utensils, pots, pans and dishes supplied) and living room in addition to the bedroom(s), plus a whirlpool tub in the master bedroom and a washer/dryer in a closet.

 - Most 2-bedroom villas sleep up to 8 (plus one baby under age 3 in a crib), with a King bed in one bedroom and two Queens or a Queen and a full-size pullout sofa in the other bedroom, plus a full-size pullout sofa in the living room.
 At Animal Kingdom Villas, most of the 2-bedroom units sleep 9 and at Bay Lake Tower, Villas at Grand Floridian and Old Key West, all of the 2-bedroom units sleep 9.
 In the units with a higher capacity, here is an additional pullout single bed in the living room.
+Most of the 2-bedrooms have two bathrooms, but at Animal Kingdom Kidani Villas and Bay Lake Tower, they have three bathrooms.

 The Treehouses at Saratoga Springs Resort have 3 bedrooms and sleep 9 (plus one baby under age 3 in a crib).
 There is one Queen bed each of the first two bedrooms; bunk beds in the third bedroom; and a full-size pullout sofa and a single pullout chair in the living room.

 Animal Kingdom Villas, Bay Lake Tower, Boardwalk Villas, Villas at Grand Floridian, Old Key West and Saratoga Springs also have 3-bedroom Grand Villas, for the ultimate in luxury and space — these can sleep up to 12 (plus one baby under age 3 in a crib) and offer a full kitchen, laundry facilities and more.
 The exact configurations vary, but generally there is a King bed in one bedroom; two Queens or a Queen and a full-size pullout sofa in each of the other two bedrooms; and a full- or Queen-size pullout sofa in the living room.
+Most Grand Villas have 4 bathrooms – one for each of the bedrooms, plus an extra off the living room area.

 DVC members receive a few extra benefits, including discounts at certain Disney World and Disneyand restaurants and shops (these change frequently), free high-speed Internet at the DVC resorts at Walt Disney World, and discounts on Walt Disney World Annual Passes.